-Examples of responsibilities Fellows may assume include:
+Examples of responsibilities Fellows may learn and assume include:

 - Provide detailed input on the strengths and weaknesses of the investment candidate to the VIC Opportunity Assessment team

 - Participate in the creation of the investment candidate summary for presentation to the VIC Board of Directors

 - Serve as a resource for newly formed companies by creating various materials, such as operating plans, investor presentations, marketing collateral and grant applications